mdavis31/lxconfig/README.md

   - Used for any personal projects/documents being worked on
   - This whole directory should be backed up
   - Keep the folders in there with capitals and add:
+    - /Apps - application builds not done in package manager
     - /Dev - development projects
-    - /Apps - application builds not done in package manager
+    - /Games - *(optional) You can also put games in stuff
-    - /Security - (optional) Any secrets/keys that need stored
+    - /Security - Any secrets/keys that need stored

 - /stuff folder:
   - Sits at the root directory, used for bulk storage